ForTheGold/surfs_up/README.md

 ## Overview

 During a trip to Hawaii last year, I decided that I love to surf.
 This has led me to the conclusion that I need to move to Oahu where I can spend a significant amount of my time surfing.
-I came up with the idea to open a shop on Oahu called Surf n’ Shake that serves ice cream and rents surfboards to locals and tourists on Oahu.
+I came up with the idea to open a shop on Oahu called Surf nâ€™ Shake that serves ice cream and rents surfboards to locals and tourists on Oahu.
 I have performed an analysis to determine the viability of my idea which can be seen below.

 ### Purpose